Street parking (Pay and display)

 Broken or faulty machines

-If the pay and display machine displays 'Out of Order' or fails to issue a ticket you must purchase one from the nearest available machine (within the same location) or use the phone and pay facility.
+If the pay and display machine displays 'Out of Order' or fails to issue a ticket you must purchase one from the nearest available machine (within the same location) or find an alternative place to park.

 Please report the machine fault on 01708 432787 Option 2.